Ttesori/js-math-app/README.md

 Future optimizations that I'd like to add to this:

+- Improve accessibility by choosing a different accent color (green is too low contrast)
 - Utilize React for a more responsive front-end
 - Add the ability to sign in and save scores to a database
 - Add the ability for facts to be presented in sequential order, for when the user is first learning a particular set of facts